 The ancient city of Nnewi hosts a number of traditional and formal learning institutions and places of learning, which include a Medical University: Nnamdi Azikiwe University Teaching Hospital (NAUTH) Government secondary schools: Okongwu Memorial Grammar School, Maria Regina Secondary School, Nnewi High School, Ichi Technical School (Ichi Community), Ichi Girls, Akoboezemu Community Secondary School, Anglican Girls Secondary School, Nnewi-Ichi Community Secondary School e.t.c.
 Private schools: Summit International School, The Good Shepherd School, New Era School, Dr. Alutu’s College of Excellence School e.t.c. ,

-Transportation is very vital to the development of any commercial center.
+Transportation is very vital to the development of any commercial centre.
 Historically, with the development of road networks in Nigeria, Igbo businessman many from Nnewi came to play a major role in the commercial transportation of goods and people from various locations in Nigeria to another.
 The first owner of a vehicle in the city was the Igwe and the major road was the Uzo wire Rd which followed a communication line.

 The demand for commercial transport grew with the rise of palm produce export and intraregional trade needs.
 The transport entrepreneurs from the town branched out to various urban cities of the federation and by early 1980s, over 50% of the entrepreneurs were working out of Nnewi.
-Transporters from Nnewi were known for their un-orthodox South to North migration patterns jettisoning the fashionable North to South pattern.
+Transporters from Nnewi were known for their un-orthodox South to North migration patterns jettisoning the fashionable North to south pattern.

 Nnewi ranks first among other towns in the aspect of economic development.
 Nnewi is well known as the home of several transport and logistics businesses since the end of the second world war.
 Philip Odumegwu Ojukwu was one of Nigeria’s first transporters and since then, many more transporters have emerged from Nnewi.